 If you like ice cream as much as I do, then you'll know there have been 2 new ice cream crazes this summer, and one of them contains activated charcoal.
 The deep black, purple and green hues of this ice cream drew me in.
 I had to have it.
 Except the only place it's available in Toronto always has a block-long line-up (I guess it's to be expected since I'm always in that neck of the woods on a sunny weekend afternoon).
-But one Wednesday evening when I walked out of yoga, hungry because I hadn't eaten dinner yet, I lucked out.
+But one Wednesday evening when I walked out of yoga, hungry because I hadn't eaten dinner yet, I lucked out (yes, I had ice cream for dinner).
 It was nearly 9pm and only a handful of people in line!

 As I was enjoying my ube black (purple yam and coconut) in a charcoal-infused cone, I started to wonder some things.
 How much activated charcoal is in this thing?
 Will this delicious black and purple treat do anything to my body?
 I mean, I know what activated charcoal is used for, medically.
 The next day my thoughts became: Why is my poop this scary colour?

 Activated Charcoal is traditionally used as a treatment to a drug overdose or poisoning (although does not work for some poisonings, including alcohol).
 Essentially, it binds to almost everything in the stomach and potentially the small intestine and removes it from the body.
 It has not got radar that detects the bad stuff (ie poison) over the good stuff (ie nutrients); it gets rid of it all.

 What Else Is it Used For?